SDWORKS - South Dakota's largest online jobs database

 (Note: You must register with SDWORKS to use this feature.)

-Use mydlr.sd.gov, a website designed by the Department of Labor and Regulation specifically for job seekers which provides fingertip access to expert employment services.
-View or print a mydlr.sd.gov rack card (in Adobe .pdf format*) for more information.
+mydlr.sd.gov - a website designed by the Department of Labor and Regulation specifically for job seekers which provides fingertip access to expert employment services.
+View or print a mydlr.sd.gov rack card (in Adobe PDF format*) for more information.

-Find new career opportunities based on the skills you have or explore training opportunities to address any skill gaps you may have using the my Skills my Future website.
+my Skills my Future website - Find new career opportunities based on the skills you have or explore training opportunities to address any skill gaps you may have.

 If you cannot find the information you are seeking among the topics listed in the menu at the top left of this page, please contact us.

 Pierre, SD 57501-2291

 *Opening and printing Adobe .pdf files requires Adobe Acrobat Reader.
 Click here as needed to download the free Adobe Acrobat Reader.